AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/additionalResources/interviewChallenges.md

 ### Class 4

-- [ ] **Prompt 1: Title** - *Two students at a time will come up to the board to work with their instructor to wireframe each of the the three [website](https://www.sodgod.com/composting/) mockups below.
+**Title** - *Two students at a time will come up to the board to work with their instructor to wireframe each of the the three [website](https://www.sodgod.com/composting/) mockups below.
 3 views = 6 students total.*

 === "Mobile View"
     ![sod-god-wireframing-mobileView](./../images/sod-god-wireframing-mobileView.png)